1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He became a hero of the Battle of Waterloo (1815).

-21. Wellesley’s Subsidiary Alliance required rulers to:
+21. Wellesley’s Subsidiary Alliance required rulers to___________.

 A) Accept a British Resident at their court